Quantum field theory treatment of oscillations of Dirac neutrinos in external fields

 The results of Refs.~\cite{Dvo25,Dvo25b} are applied for Majorana neutrinos.
 The direct application of the QFT formalism for the Dirac particles is ambiguous.
 We mentioned above that the nature neutrinos is unclear.
 In our work, we explore how QFT can be used to describe oscillations of Dirac neutrinos in external fields.

 The present work is organized in the following way.
 After recalling the basic issues of neutrino masses and mixing in Sec.~\ref{sec:NUMASSMIX}, we describe how QFT is applied to neutrino flavor oscillations in external fields in Sec.~\ref{sec:QFTOSC}.

 Then, in Sec.~\ref{sec:FLOSCMATT}, we study the situation of neutrinos propagating in background matter.
 We remind how neutrinos can interact with matter within the standard model in Sec.~\ref{subsec:NUMATTINT}.
 Then, we derive the dressed propagators of Dirac neutrinos interacting with background matter in Sec.~\ref{subsec:DRESSPROPMATT}.
 The matrix element and the transition probability for oscillations of Dirac neutrinos in matter are obtained in Sec.~\ref{subsec:QFTMSW}.

 The impact of a magnetic field on the spin-flavor precession of Dirac neutrinos in frames of QFT is considered in Sec.~\ref{sec:SFP}.
 We briefly recall the basics of the electrodynamics of Dirac neutrinos in Sec.~\ref{subsec:NUELECTROD}.
 The QM description of the spin-flavor precession of Dirac neutrinos having a transition magnetic moment is described in Sec.~\ref{sec:QMSFP}.
 The dressed propagators of Dirac neutrinos in a magnetic field are derived in Sec.~\ref{subsec:DRESSPROPB}.
 The matrix element and the corresponding probabilities of the spin-flavor precession of Dirac neutrinos in frames of QFT are obtained in Sec.~\ref{subsec:QFTSFP}.

+We consider some general problems which arise in the application of QFT to neutrino oscillations in Sec.~\ref{sec:GENISS}.
 Finally, we conclude in Sec.~\ref{sec:CONCL}.
 The diagonal propagators of Dirac neutrinos in matter and in vacuum are derived in Appendices~\ref{sec:DIRPROPMATT} and~\ref{sec:DIRPROPVAC}.
 We provide some details for the computation of the matrix elements in Appendix~\ref{sec:COMPINT}.